zammad/zammad-admin-documentation/system/integrations/smime/manage-certificates.rst

       Zammad does not include a list of built-in, trusted CAs.

 Add Private Key
-   Once you’ve added a public-key certificate, you can import its matching private key.
+   Once you've added a public-key certificate, you can import its matching private key.

    Private keys are for **your own organization only**;